Travel Tanzania responsibly

 If you want to bring goods to Tanzania, your lodge owner is a good source of advice.
 They know how to distribute it best.
 We personally feel it is better to leave it up to them, instead of playing Santa Claus and donating in person.
 The same applies for leaving stuff behind in your room - it's better to give it to the lodge owner than leave it for the maid to find, which can lead to friction among the staff.

 Most lodges have a tipping box and distribute the tips equally among all the staff.
 If you enjoyed the service, just be generous and contribute to the tipping box.
 As for your driver or guide, tipping is highly appreciated.

 Giving back more

-You will not be the first roadtripper moved by the fact that Tanzania and its people have given such a warm welcome, and you want to show your appreciation.
+You will not be the first roadtripper moved to show your appreciation by the warm welcome Tanzania and its people have given you.
 Below are a few initiatives which you can sponsor.
-These are local, sustainable initiatives that are well managed, of which we know your money will be well spent.
+These are local, sustainable initiatives that are well managed, where we know your money will be well spent.

 PAMS Foundation Tanzania

 Anti-poaching initiatives and wildlife protection.

 The Plaster House